 Zoom into a particular point on the timeline by holding down the

 Alt key (Option key on macOS) while scrolling up or down with the trackpad or mouse.
-You can scroll left and right with the trackpad or mouse wheel.
+You can scroll left and right with the trackpad or mouse wheel, or by holding down the

 An important function of the visual timeline is to lay cateogries of events on top of each other to expose relationships between the categories.
 For example, you can compare the timing of births, deaths, pair-bond events, and functioning-oriented events that contribute to family projection, as demonstrated in the following graphic:

-Because the application of Bowen theory looks more like a research effort than a tested tool that solves a particular problem, Family Diagram is designed as a research tool.
-This principle applies jusst as well to the coach or academic family researcher.
+Family Diagram is designed as a research tool because the application of Bowen theory looks more like a research effort than a simplified technique to solve a particular problem.
+This principle of the research effort applies just as well to the coach or academic family researcher.
 One important question for any researcher is what variables to track and how to track it (theoretical dilemmas for this question are addressed in the next section).

 Family Diagram allows you to add your own variables to the family timeline.
 You can choose whichever variables suit your interests for the family in question.
 For example, it may be useful to track the onset, fluctuation, and remission of a symptom over time.
 You may then attempt to relate changes in this variable to changes in the broader system.